ay129-35MR/Waveshare-ESP32-S3-Touch-LCD-4-Home-Assistant-Display/README.md

 ![Parts](IMG_6592.jpeg)

 # Inspiration
-**I really wanted a homebrew Pimoroni Presto to be a desktop home assistant powered doorbell intercom.
-I went as far as getting aluminum sheet laser-cut to the right size at jlcpcb.
-The first one promptly snapped on trying to bend it into the pimoroni L shape.
+I really wanted a homebrew Pimoroni Presto to be a desktop home assistant powered doorbell intercom.
+I went as far as getting aluminum sheet laser-cut to the right size at JLCPCB.
+The first one promptly snapped on trying to bend it into the pimoroni L shape - totally crap aluminium.
 Some cold weld turned the broken bit into a y shape stand.
 Improvise.
 Adapt.
 Overcome.

-**---
+---

 ## 📑 Table of Contents
 - [Overview](#-overview)